Kaili City: History

 The name "Kaili" is from the Miao Hmu language, meaning "newly cultivated land".

-Miao people
+Kaili has a long history as an administrative center, earning the nickname "Little Capital" during the Ming and Qing dynasties.

+Ethnics

 A significant population of Miao and Gejia (officially classified as Miao) live in Kaili.
 Kaili is host to more than 120 Miao festivals throughout the year.
 The Miao are known for arts and crafts, including jewelry, embroidery, brocade, batik, and papercutting.

 Geography and climate

-Kaili experiences a monsoon-influenced humid subtropical climate (Köppen Cwa/Cfa) with cool, dry winters and hot, wet summers.